sod4221/first/README.md

 	- Borrow
 		1. resource existance check (function named check_name)
 		2. undergraduate check (whether exceed or not by function named check_name)
-		3. undergraduate check (already borrow this resource or not)
+		3. undergraduate check (already borrow this resource or not by function named check_borrow)
 		3. resource borrowed check (whether borrowed already or not by function named check_borrow)
 		4. restrict check(by check_delay)